Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 ## Power Utilization
 In general, smaller designs are more power efficient in the PL than in AI Engines, but the advantage switches over to AI Engines as the design becomes larger.

-This can been seen in the following dynamic power graph for 240-tap FIR chains with 1, 5, and 10 filters.
-In the case of the DSP implementation, the power slope is a straight line which would go through the origin.
-For the AI Engine implementation, a single filter starts off with a much higher dynamic power, but the slope is shallower, so in a 5 filter chain, the power is similar, with the advantage starting to shift to the AI engines, and at ten engines the power of the AI Engine implementation is using 1 Watt less than that of the DSP chain.
+This can be seen in the following dynamic power graph for 240-tap FIR chains with 1, 5, and 10 FIR filters connected sequentially.
+In the case of the HLS or DSP implementation, the power slope is a straight line which would go through the origin.
+For the AI Engine implementation, a single filter starts off with a much higher dynamic power, but the slope is shallower, so in a 5 filter chain, the power is similar  the HLS implementation, and the advantage starts to move towards the AI Engine implementations, and then at ten FIR filters in the chain, the power of the AI Engine implementation is using ~1 Watt less than that of the HLS and DSP based FIR filter chain.
 ![Image of 240 Tap FIR filter dynamic power](images/fir_graph_240tap_power.png)

+(*)Note: DSP Refers to the HLS Implementation.

 </details>